 Hi!
-Liz here, coming from the Redo Your Furniture (Frame and Frills) workshop with another fun project!
+Liz here with another fun project!
 This one is a very fun project that uses tons of colors creating a total industrial grunge vibe, perfect for this vintage trunk a friend gave me.

 I’ve had this trunk in the storage shed for a while, trying to come up with a vision for it.